Mandated, Highly Recommended, and Other Vaccines for Oral Healthcare Personnel

 I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring Hepatitis B virus (HBV) infection.
 I have been given the opportunity to be vaccinated with Hepatitis B vaccine, at no charge to myself.
 However, I decline Hepatitis B vaccination at this time.
 I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
 If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with Hepatitis B vaccine, I can receive the vaccination series at no charge to me.

 Hepatitis B vaccines (Table 1) contain hepatitis B surface antigen (HBsAg) protein grown in baker’s yeast using recombinant DNA technology.
 It is subsequently purified and adsorbed to aluminum hydroxide.
 Primary immunization with hepatitis B vaccine consists of two or three IM doses.
-The deltoid muscle is the preferred site because injections given into the buttocks yield lower seroconversion rates.19
+The deltoid muscle is the preferred site for adolescent and adult patients because injections given into the buttocks yield lower seroconversion rates.17

 While pre-vaccination serologic screening for previous HBV infection is not indicated for persons being vaccinated because of occupational risk, post-vaccination confirmation of seroconversion is strongly recommended 1-2 months after the 3rd dose (Box 4).